Democrats, not stock volatility, biggest risk to economic recovery: Larry Kudlow

-President Trump’s top economic adviser Larry Kudlow is no doubt keeping close tabs on the volatility in U.S. stocks, but he is more worried about the damage the Democrats may do if they take the House in the upcoming midterm elections.
+President Trump’s top economic adviser Larry Kudlow is keeping close tabs on the volatility in U.S. stocks, which he says may be tied to fears about the damage the Democrats may do if they take the House in the upcoming midterm elections.

 Continue Reading Below